Do Not Look Away

 And that, my friend, is how you create your own reality, and how that reality gets reflected back to you–until you heal.

 That’s a hard pill to swallow.
 It doesn’t make you a bad person, it makes you a wounded person, blinded by your own pain.
 You can forgive yourself.
 You can recognize your wound.
-You can begin your own healing process, and in that process, you can contribute to healing the world–including the generational trauma of millions of African Americans.
+You can begin your own healing process, and in that process, you can contribute to healing the world–including the generational trauma of millions of Black people.

 Enjoy this post?
 Subscribe to get ass-kicking inspiration delivered to your inbox.